-Jackson, Mississippi September 22, 2020
+Jackson, Mississippi September 23, 2021

-The following discussion and analysis of the Mississippi Lottery Corporation's (the Corporation) financial performance provides an overview of the Corporation's financial activities for the year ended June 30, 2020 and for the period from October 19, 2018 (inception) through June 30, 2019.
+The following discussion and analysis of the Mississippi Lottery Corporation's (the Corporation) financial performance provides an overview of the Corporation's financial activities for the fiscal years ended June 30, 2021 and 2020.
 Readers are encouraged to consider the information presented here in conjunction with the Corporation's financial statements, which immediately follow this discussion and analysis.
-In future years, when prior-year information is available, additional comparative analysis of games offered by the Corporation and financial data will be presented.